pkardas/notes/books/code-complete.md

 Construction - proces of building (planning, designing, checking the work).
 Construction is mostly coding and debugging but also involves designing, planning, unit testing, ...
 Centre of the software development process.
 The only activity that is guaranteed to be done (planning might be imperfect, etc.).

+#### Chapter 2: Metaphors for a Richer Understanding of Software Development

+Metaphors contribute to a greater understanding of software-development issues - paper writing metaphor, farming metaphor, etc...

 #### Chapter 8: Defensive Programming